Camp Half-Blood Chronicles: The Mark of Athena Graphic Novel

 The Mark of Athena Graphic Novel is the adaptation of The Mark of Athena into a graphic novel was published as of September 26, 2023.

 The House of Hades Graphic Novel

 The House of Hades Graphic Novel is the adaptation of The House of Hades into a graphic novel, was published as of September 24, 2024.

 Film adaptations

 Percy Jackson & the Olympians: The Lightning Thief

 Percy Jackson & the Olympians: The Lightning Thief (also known as Percy Jackson & The Lightning Thief) is a 2010 fantasy film directed by Chris Columbus.
-The film is loosely based on The Lightning Thief, the first novel in the Percy Jackson & the Olympians series by Rick Riordan.
+The film is loosely based on The Lightning Thief.
 It stars Logan Lerman as Percy Jackson alongside an ensemble cast that includes Brandon T. Jackson, Alexandra Daddario, Jake Abel, Rosario Dawson, Steve Coogan, Uma Thurman, Catherine Keener, Kevin McKidd, Sean Bean and Pierce Brosnan.
 It was released to theaters on February 12, 2010.
 The film grossed $226,497,209 worldwide against a production budget of $95 million.